 - aptitude for analysis and problem-solving

-- enjoy research
+- enthusiasm for research

 - aptitude for mathematics and computing